spenserblack/steamdown/AI_POLICY.md

 # AI Policy

-This document neither condemns nor condones the usage of AI or LLMs but does provide rules that must be followed.
+This document neither condemns nor condones the usage of AI or LLMs but provides rules that must be followed.
+The purpose of these rules is to ensure quality and the overall health of the project.

 ## You should understand the changes you are submitting